Bonnie McKee: 2022–present: Hot City and subsequent releases and reissues

+McKee performing at the El Rey Theater in 2025.

 During 2022 and 2023, McKee re-recorded songs that were intended for her 2013 album with Epic Records.
 This came after joining TikTok, where she received many questions about the scrapped project from her followers, questions that had been recurrent on social networks and internet forums over the years.
 In some interviews, McKee talked about finding an internet forum which had a thread extending to about 500 pages discussing that era and songs, where it was found to have been titled Hot City.
 In June 2023, she released "SLAY," a song originally recorded ten years prior that had leaked online after being performed live on Karmin's Pulses Tour.
 The re-recorded Hot City album was officially announced on April 24, 2024, alongside another single release, "Jenny's Got a Boyfriend."
 In the time between "SLAY" and "Jenny's Got a Boyfriend," two other singles were released by McKee, "Hot City" and "Don't Get Mad Get Famous," attached to the 2013 era and present in the rerecorded album.
 The LP includes 15 songs from the Epic sessions, as well as a new song titled "Snatched," recorded in 2018, featuring drag queen artist Priyanka.
 The re-recorded project includes the original version of McKee's 2013 single "American Girl," which was supposed to be the lead single to the original album, as well as two other standalone singles that were later released, "Sleepwalker," and "Stars In Your Heart”.
 Hot City was released independently on May 31, 2024, as McKee’s second studio album.
 "Forever 21," another track sung in 2013 on Karmin's Pulses Tour and one that also leaked online, and had since been hyped by McKee's fans, was offered as a ready-to-download track during the preorder for Hot City, exclusively through Apple Music.
 It was also revealed that the album version of "Don't Get Mad Get Famous," released earlier as a solo single, would feature Canadian artist Sophie Powers.
 Since its release, Hot City has been met with positive reviews, being described as a "treasure trove for pop fans."